Skip to main content

 intuitions without concepts are blind.

 Originally conceived as a university-wide reading group for faculty and graduate students interested in contemporary critical theory, GSLL’s theory group has narrowed its focus in recent semesters and queried not only place of German and Slavic conceptual thought in contemporary theory, but also the recent revival of older German and Slavic theories for research in the humanities today.
 The group is open to all advanced students and faculty interested in exploring theoretical texts within a relaxed collegial setting.
 The reading group is open to all members of Carolina’s Department of Germanic & Slavic Languages & Literatures, its partners in the Carolina-Duke Graduate Program in German Studies and the larger UNC-Chapel Hill community.
-In the Spring of 2020, the reading group convenes in GSLL’s Reading Room (Dey Hall 413) once a month on Wednesdays from 6:30 to 8:00 pm.
+In the spring of 2024, the reading group convenes in Dey Hall 314 once a month on Tuesdays from 6-7 PM to read selections from the Penguin translation of Giambattista Vico’s The New Science (1725).

 For more information about the theory group and the readings, write to one of the following: